michaelfeil/academicpages/_pages/cv.md

   {% endfor %}</ul>
 -->

-All certifications and further credentials can be provided per request via email or LinkedIn
+All certifications and further credentials can be provided per request.